When it comes to dog coats, what’s your favorite color?

 3. Great Dane

-We suspect that the reason why Great Danes often have brindle coats is because there’s not enough of any single color to cover their entire massive bodies.
+We suspect that the reason why Great Danes often have brindle coats is that there’s not enough of any single color to cover their entire massive bodies.
 Whether that’s true or not (it’s not) doesn’t matter, but what does matter is these gentle giants have some of the most beautiful markings around.

 4. American Staffordshire Terrier